Strategizing University Rank Improvement using Interpretable Machine Learning and Data Visualization: Introduction

-The main goal of this paper is to demonstrate how universities may use the ranking data to identify opportunities for performance improvement in comparison to other institutions and strategize optimal use of institutional resources.
-We use data science and data visualization techniques in order to : \begin{itemize} \item examine the main characteristics of the ranking data, and propose a data driven and visualization based decision-making strategy for rank improvement. \item help universities effectively utilize the rankings data to identify the areas of improvement based on the performance of highly ranked institutes and chalk out a fine-grained long-term action plan for different domains such as academics, research, graduate employability, peer reputation etc. \end{itemize}
+The main goal of this work is to demonstrate how universities may use the ranking data to identify opportunities for performance improvement in comparison to other institutions and chalk out a fine-grained long-term action plan for different domains such as academics, research, graduate employability, peer reputation etc. We use data science and data visualization techniques in order to examine the main characteristics of the ranking data, and propose a ML based decision-making strategy for rank improvement.

-The paper is structured as follows.
-In Section $2$, we describe the dataset used in this work and important findings from exploratory data analysis (EDA) techniques applied to this data.
-In Section $3$, we present how the decision tree (DT) algorithm can be applied on the ranking data and discuss the important results.
-In Section $4$, we provide the details related to DT visualisation based decision making and a detailed analysis of the DT outcomes followed by conclusion in section 5.